A/n: Edited on 10/23/2015.

 Even Bonnie, with her new powers, didn't do anything to stop the attack, which was understandable seeing as she held disdain for Damon just as much as Caroline did.
 Jeremy held a look of indifference, but he had his crossbow up just to be safe.
 Elena, protective over the elder Salvatore, came over to Damon scanning his body for any injuries, giving disapproving stares towards her supposed friend.

 "You need to calm down, Caroline," Elena urged her.

 She shook herself out of Stefan's hold, her body fuming.

 "I should calm down?
 Seriously?!"
-Caroline rubbed her hands over her face."You know what, I should be calm because I had no hand in this.
+Caroline rubbed her hands over her face.
+"You know what, I should be calm because I had no hand in this.
+I'm not the guilty one here.
 So when Klaus comes after you, which he will, don't come running to me for help."

 "It was the only way to complete the hunter's mark, Caroline.
 We needed to do this to find the cure," Elena tried to explain.